-The Barwon Infant Study has reported a strong negative association between the abundance of Prevotella in the infant gut microbiota at 12 months and subsequent behavioural outcomes in 2 year old children.
-Specifically, increased levels of the bacterial species, P. copri, are associated with lower levels of behavioural problems, independent of confounding variables, including maternal mental health (1).
+The Barwon Infant Study (BIS) has reported a negative association between the abundance of Prevotella in the infant gut microbiota at 12 months and later behavioural outcomes at 2 years of age.
+Specifically, increased levels of the bacterial species, P. copri, are associated with lower levels of behavioural problems, independent of confounding variables (including maternal mental health) (1).

 Prevatex has also in-licensed intellectual property around this discovery, and will leverage its experience in developing probiotics to progress the development of an appropriate formulation of P. copri for infants.

 - Gut microbiota composition during infancy and subsequent behavioural outcomes.
-Loughman A, Ponsonby AL, O’Hely et al, EBioMedicine.
-In press.
+Loughman A, Ponsonby AL, O’Hely M, et al. EBioMedicine.
+2020 Feb;52:102640.